 The film title has a double significance.
 Firstly, it refers to the message on the paper card left in the mailbox of people who are not at home at the time of the delivery.
 Secondly, it refers to people like Ricky and Abbie, and every single person who has been marginalised and failed by the establishment.
 Sorry Britain failed you!
 You have to fend for yourselves.
 Tough.

-Sorry We Missed You just premiered at the 72 Cannes International Film Festival.
+Sorry We Missed You premiered at the 72 Cannes International Film Festival, when this piece was originally written.
 It moved me profoundly.
 I feel like giving the next Amazon delivery guy a big hug.
+It shows at the Cambridge Film Festival, which takes place between October 17th and 24th, and it’s out in cinemas on Friday, November 1st.